Search here...

 5. Limit Their Access to Social Media

 That said, I’m sure any tween brought up in the current generation knows how to download and access these.
-It’s essential when setting up a new device for a tween to set the ground rules on what apps they’ll be allowed to access and when.
+When setting up a new device for a tween, it’s essential to set the ground rules on what apps they’ll be allowed to access and when.

 If you are making a conscious decision as a parent to allow them to bypass age rules on these platforms and have it on their device, usage needs to be closely monitored or completely restricted.